 Focus on online & mobile

-2016 was the first year online shopping surpassed in-store shopping during Black Friday weekend, with $3.45 billion spent online compared to $3 billion in stores as mentioned in this article by TechRadar.
+Online shopping has eclipsed in-store shopping during Black Friday weekend this past year, with a 21% uplift in online shopping, the second-largest online shopping day in US history, according to this article by TechRadar.
 We know we preach it all the time, but preparing your brand(s) for both online and mobile shopping all the way through Retargeting Tuesday is crucial to reaching a higher number of targeted customers.
-Cheat sheet: mobile-specific ad sizes are 300×50 and 320×50.
+Cheatsheet: mobile-specific ad sizes are 300×50 and 320×50.

 Keep tabs on campaigns and optimize

-Whether you’re reaching for CTR, CPA, CPC or any other goal, we recommend waiting about a week before you make adjustments to your ad groups.
+Whether your target KPIs are for CTR, CPA, CPC, or any other goal, we recommend waiting about a week before you make adjustments to your ad groups.
 With this amount of time under your belt, you’ll be able to see more accurate data on your results and decide where to make changes.
 Likewise, keep an eye on your campaign throughout its duration to make sure the pacing, win rate, and other goals stay on track.

 Be smart about increased competition

-During the holiday season last year we saw increased competitiveness when placing ads (5.31% decrease of win rates) while CPM costs were maintained.
+During the holiday season last year, we saw increased competitiveness when placing ads (34.07% decrease of win rates) while CPM costs were maintained.
 Since digital shopping is becoming more powerful each year, this trend is forecasted to continue.
-With this information in mind, be sure to adjust your budget accordingly opening up your strategy to new tactics like categorical targeting, site list targeting and geo-location targeting which is free of any data targeting costs and will lower your overall CPM.
+With this information in mind, be sure to adjust your budget accordingly and open up your strategy to new tactics like category targeting, site list targeting, and geo-location targeting which are free of any data targeting costs and will lower your overall CPM.